 This clinic is specifically designed for patient who have pulmonary fibrosis/ interstitial lung disease.
 Pulmonary fibrosis is a term used to refer to scarring, so pulmonary fibrosis means scarring in the lungs.
 The interstitium is a very thin network of tissue that extends throughout both lung.
 The interstitium provides support to the microscopic lung sacs (alveoli).
 This is where gas exchange occurs.
 The interstitium cannot be seen on chest xrays or CT scans.
 There are many causes of interstitial lung disease, such as: long-term exposure to hazardous materials, coal dust or asbestos.
 This disease can be caused by some autoimmune disorders such as rheumatoid arthritis.
 Treatment depends on the underlying cause.

-UPCC will provide you or your family member exceptional, compassionate care.
+UPCC will provide you and your family member exceptional and compassionate care.
 Contact us at 865-524-7471.